hacsoc/lulu/README.md

 extension as a double quoted string to the `hubot-scripts.json` file in this repo.
 Similarly, to add scripts from the hubot-scripts *project*, add the script name with*out* extension as a double quoted string to the `external-scripts.json` file in this repo.
+See the next section for further information about using external scripts.

 [hubot-scripts]: https://github.com/github/hubot-scripts
 [external-scripts]: https://github.com/hubot-scripts/

 ## external-scripts

-Tired of waiting for your script to be merged into `hubot-scripts`?
-Want to maintain the repository and package yourself?
-Then this added functionality maybe for you!

 Hubot is now able to load scripts from third-party `npm` packages!
 To enable this functionality you can follow the following steps.